Shiimymy/the-W-invitation/README.md

    A [CSRF token](https://docs.djangoproject.com/en/5.0/ref/csrf/) is a secure random token (e.g., synchronizer token or challenge token) that is used to prevent CSRF (Cross-Site Request Forgery) attacks.
 It is used in Django as a feature to get away from attacks.
 When the session of the user starts on a website, a token is generated which is then cross-verified with the token present with the request whenever a request is being processed.

 5. Form Validation
-   The forms to add or edit memories used built in "required" feature from Django forms.
-The only field that has been customized in the image field as users don't have to select an image to create a memory.
+   The forms to add or edit memories use built in "required" feature from Django forms.
+The only field that is not required is the image field as users don't have to select an image to create a memory.
 This was done using blank=True in the Memories models.

+6. Edit/Delete protection
+   A security in the backend has been place to allow only the author of a specific memory to access the edit and delete functionality and will throw a 404 if someone else try to access it.

 ## Features